bradrf/s3tail/README.rst

 always read and display from the cache before downloading from S3.
 This is done in a best-effort background thread to avoid impacting performance.
 The file cache is stored in the user's ``HOME`` directory, in an ``.s3tailcache`` subdirectory, where the file names are the S3 keys hashed with SHA-256.
-These can be listed by through the use of the ``--cache-lookup`` option:
+These can be listed through the use of the ``--cache-lookup`` option:

 .. code-block:: console